-The proposed activity is not within 200 meters of water, located on a ridge top, ridge line or headland, located within 200 meters below or above a cliff face or with 20 meters of or in a cave, rock shelter, or a cave mouth and is on land that is not disturbed land.
+The proposed activity is not within 200 meters of water, located on a ridge top, ridge line or headland, located within 200 meters below or above a cliff face or with 20 meters of or in a cave, rock shelter, or a cave mouth and is on land that is not distrubed land.
 Drilling will occur in a desert sand dune system, in linear dune mallee vegetation.
-Niche Environment and Heritage (2012) conducted archaeological field surveys in this area and no Aboriginal objects were identified in the Program Area.
+A search of the Aboriginal Heritage objects located in the Program area.